Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Experiment

 \subsection{Qualitative analysis}

-To confirm that GRPO substantially enhances visual perception and text reasoning abilities of models, we manually analyzed 790 cases randomly sampled from Qwen2.5-VL-7B before and after GRPO.
-The results (Figure~\ref{fig:GRPO_cases_general}) confirm that after GRPO, the model demonstrates improved visual recognition of image elements and performs more precise reasoning.
+To confirm that GRPO substantially enhances visual perception and text reasoning abilities of models, we manually analyzed 790 cases randomly sampled from the results of InternVL2.5-8B, containing responses before and after GRPO.
+The results (Figure~\ref{fig:grpo_game_analysis}) confirm that after GRPO, the model demonstrates \textbf{improved visual recognition of image elements and performs more precise reasoning.} More statistics and cases are in Appendix \ref{app_sec:error_type_analysis}.

-Our qualitative analysis of model performance across four game types reveals common behaviors and challenges.
-Cases mentioned below are shown in Figure \ref{fig:qualitative_1} and Figure \ref{fig:qualitative_2} in Appendix. \begin{itemize}[leftmargin=*] \item \textbf{3D Spatial Perception and Understanding} Visual language models exhibit significant limitations in 3D spatial reasoning games and score lowest among four categories.
-For example, in 3D Maze game, models struggled on ordering green cubes by their height (Z-coordinate), often recognising cube closer to top of the image as having higher Z-coordinate.

-\item \textbf{Pattern Recognition and Matching} In this game category, we find that models faced difficulties in identifying patterns and locating objects.
-This was particularly challenging with non-grid layouts or images without row and column indicators, as seen in Zuma and card games.

-\item \textbf{Multi-step Reasoning} Models have substantial deficiencies in multi-step reasoning.
-When a rule needs to be applied multiple times recursively, models are prone to repeat initial application instead of performing subsequent reasoning steps.
-Another common flaw is failing to track game state changes.
-For example, in 2D Turing Machine game, models frequently forgot symbol on a cell had been modified in a previous step, still using the unchanged symbol to deduct next move.

-\item \textbf{Strategic Planning} These games show that models lack ability to find best strategy.
-They lack the human-like insight to prune unpromising choices, and are also unable to conduct large-scale search or traversal, resulting in poor performance. \end{itemize}
+In addition, our qualitative analysis of model performances across four game categories reveals common behaviors and challenges, detailed in Appendix~\ref{app_sec:gpt4o_case_study}.